Header image

 1972 - New business venture

-Wardley Limited - named after our first head office premises - is launched to serve as a wholly owned merchant banking subsidiary.
-It's contributing 7 per cent of profits by the end of the decade.
+Wardley Limited – named after our first head office premises – is launched to serve as a wholly-owned merchant banking subsidiary.
+It's contributing 7 per cent of profits by the end of the decade and laying the foundations for our Corporate and Institutional Banking business today.
+Wardley later develops its own series of subsidiaries in financial centres throughout Asia.
+HSBC is becoming an increasingly complex Group of companies as the century progresses.

 Back to the timeline